panoptic-labs/docs/docs/getting-started/options-traders.md

 3. **Leverage**: Buy options with up to 10x leverage, and sell options with up to 5x leverage.

 ## Start Trading Options on Panoptic
 Ready to explore the full potential of options trading?
-Visit our [app](app.panoptic.xyz) to start trading with the flexibility, capital efficiency, and risk management you need to succeed in DeFi.
+Visit our app (coming soon) to start trading with the flexibility, capital efficiency, and risk management you need to succeed in DeFi.

 <ThemedImage
   alt="Trading-Interface"